wells-wood-research/chronowska-stam-wood-2024-protein-design-archive/README.md

 # Data preparation
 ## Improved method of data preparation as of October 2024
 _Edit: code for data preparation used for the monthly updates of the PDA has been much improved since October 2024.
-In view of much interest in this resource and commitment to maintaining it to the highest standard, updates since October 2024 are performed using the improved method, with accurate designed chain selection; and since October 2024 using semi-automated method, reducing chance of inconsistency and errors that could potentially arise_
+In view of much interest in this resource and commitment to maintaining it to the highest standard, updates since October 2024 are performed using the improved method, with accurate designed chain selection and a semi-automated method, reducing chance of inconsistency and errors that could potentially arise_

 Data is now collected using the ```main.py``` script, run with flags --next iso_format_date_of_next(current)_update --prev iso_format_date_of_previous_update e.g. --next 20241031 --prev 20240930 for the October 2024 update which includes entries up to 31st October 2024.
 This script relies on other scripts found in scripts directory, but should be self explanatory with the comments and cues printed to the command line.

 ## Data preparation for paper submission
-_Below is described the original method used at the time of submission of manuscript "The Protein Design Archive (PDA): insights from 40 years of protein design" (doi: [](https://doi.org/10.1101/2024.09.05.611465)) on 7th September 2024.
+_Below is described the original method used at the time of submission of manuscript "The Protein Design Archive (PDA): insights from 40 years of protein design" (doi: [https://doi.org/10.1101/2024.09.05.611465](https://doi.org/10.1101/2024.09.05.611465)) on 7th September 2024.
 This method has been improved since them (see section above)._
 ### Data_collection_and_processing

 Data has been scraped from the RCSB PDB database using the Jupyter notebook ```Prepare_PDA_data.ipynb```.